NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Viskithrel.md

 abilities_mid:
   - name: ""
   - name: "Predator's Leap"
-    desc: "`pf2:r`  **Trigger** A creature within 10 feet of the viskithrel makes a melee Strike against it\n**Effect** The viskithrel Steps up to 15 feet, ignoring difficult terrain as it leaps over obstacles.
+    desc: "`pf2:r`  **Trigger** A creature within 10 feet of the viskithrel makes a melee Strike against it\n* * *\n\n**Effect** The viskithrel Steps up to 15 feet, ignoring difficult terrain as it leaps over obstacles.
 If this movement takes the viskithrel out of range of the triggering Strike, the Strike is disrupted.
 It then makes a jaws Strike against a bleeding creature."

   - name: "Selective Scent"
     desc: "  A viskithrel's many-chambered snout allows it to partition and ignore scents.
 The creature can choose to critically succeed at any saving throw against an inhaled threat (such as inhaled poison) or olfactory effects, regardless of its roll."